Kate Douglass

 Katherine Cadwallader Douglass (born November 17, 2001) is an American competitive swimmer.
 Douglass is a five-time Olympic medalist, including two golds, and has won 34 medals with 16 golds at the World Championships (combined short and long course).
-Since 2024, she has been the world record holder for the short-course 200m breaststroke (SC) as well as being part of the 200 IM record team.
+She is the world record holder for the short-course 100 m freestyle, 200 m breaststroke, 200 m individual medley, and the long-course 50 m freestyle.

 Douglass competed for the University of Virginia during her NCAA career, which lasted from 2019 to 2023.
 She helped Virginia win three NCAA Division I Championships in 2021, 2022, and 2023.
 As an individual, she has won 15 gold and 6 silver medals at the NCAA championships.
 Douglass won the Honda Sports Award as the best college female swimmer in 2022 and 2023.

 Early life

 Douglass was born in Pelham, New York, on November 17, 2001, to Allison and William Douglass.
 She has a younger sister, Abby, and a younger brother, Will.
 She attended Pelham Memorial High School and graduated in 2019.
-From age 7 to 15, Douglass swam for the Westchester Aquatic Club in New York.
-She swam with the Chelsea Piers Aquatic Club in Connecticut in for her last two years of high school, starting in 2017.
+From age 7 to 15, Douglass swam for the Westchester Aquatic Club in Westchester County, New York.
+She swam with the Chelsea Piers Aquatic Club in Stamford, Connecticut in for her last two years of high school, starting in 2017.